nebarnix/Project-Desert-Tortoise/README.md

 - [ ] Add bytesync back into common libs with separate functions for POES and ARGOS
 - [X] Add the rest of the processing chain -- See the https://github.com/nebarnix/PDT-TelemetryExplorer repo!!
 - [X] Add a gui to make pretty things happen in realtime -- See above except its not really in realtime so nevermind but whatever.
 - [ ] Add hilbert transform to allow for real data input (large bandwidth USB or LSB recording?)
+This is now a priority for SATNOGS recordings

+# POES demodulator
+- Spits out data to minorframes_{datetime}.txt.
+- Takes in an IQ wav file (>50Ksps if the center frequency was not tracked during recording)
+- Works better than using an audio pipe

 # POES demodulator using port audio
 - Spits out data to minorframes_{datetime}.txt.
 - Takes in RAW I/Q audio from sdr# (32khz, unity gain, RAW mode) or similar.
-- Works!
-[NEW!]
+- Not as good as processing wav files, but can be done in realtime

 # ARGOS demodulator
 - Demodulates 401.65Mhz transmissions from ground transmitters to POES satellites
 - Spits out packets to packets.txt.
-- Takes in wave files.
+- Takes in .wav files.
-- Mostly works!
-(NEW!)
 - TODO
-- [ ] Add support for RAW data files
 - [ ] Add support for real data input
-- [ ] Figure out how to calculate Signal to Noise Ratio which is important for triangulation
+- [ ] Append Quality/SNR for triangulation

 # ARGOS demodulator using port audio
 - Demodulates 401.65Mhz transmissions from ground transmitters to POES satellites
 - Spits out packets to packets.txt.
-- Takes in RAW I/Q audio from sdr# or similar (32khz, unity gain, RAW mode) .
+- Takes in RAW I/Q audio from sdr# or similar (32khz, unity gain, RAW mode).
-- Mostly works!
-(NEW!)
 - TODO
 - [ ] Add UTC timestamps for ARGOS realtime packets
 - [ ] Add support for real data input
-- [ ] Figure out how to calculate Signal to Noise Ratio which is important for triangulation
+- [ ] Append Quality/SNR for triangulation